Winter Camping with Karma Campervanskarmacampers2020-11-09T22:37:47+00:00

 The Whirlpool Winter Hub is only open in the winter months!
 It’s farther from the Jasper townsite, but offers all the fun you could expect from a Canadian winter: 25 kilometres of skiing trails come to a head here.
 Keep in mind there’s no power or water at this campground.

-There are plenty of great winter camping options in Fernie perfect to visit with a Karma Campervan.
+There are plenty of amazing winter camping options in British Columbia perfect to visit with a Karma Campervan.
 Here are a few worth checking out!

 Fernie RV Resort